amoyament/workshops-update_rhel/exercises/ansible_rhel/1.3-playbook/README.md

         create_home: true
 ```

-> NOTE: Updating the packages may take a few minutes prior to the Ansible playbook completing.
+> NOTE: Keeping the update to a small set of packages makes the run fast for class.

 * About the `package` module: This modules manages packages on a target without specifying a package manager module